mw-orcl/exacc-provision/provision-exacc-system/provision-exacc-system.md

 4. In the Create Exadata Infrastructure page, provide the requested information:

 - **Oracle Cloud Infrastructure region:** The region that is associated with your Oracle Exadata infrastructure cannot be changed after the Oracle Exadata infrastructure is created.
-I you want switch regions now, use the **Region** menu at the top of the console.
+If you want switch regions now, use the **Region** menu at the top of the console.

 - **Choose a compartment:** From the list of available compartments, choose the compartment that you want to contain the Oracle Exadata infrastructure.